kubernetes/website/docs/tutorials/kubectl/app-management-overview.md

 Advantages over basic *Yaml Config*:

-- Keeps changes made directly to the live resource without updating the backing config.
+- Retains changes made directly to the live resource even if they are not written to the backing config.
-- Operates on directories and automatically detect the operation type per-resources *(create, patch, delete)*
+- Operates on directories and automatically detects the operation type per-resources *(create, patch, delete)*

 Disadvantages over basic *Yaml Config*:

 - Working on directories and doing patches is more complicated
 - Still under development.
-Known issues with specific resources exist.
+Known issues with specific resource types exist.
 - Limited support for ThirdPartyResources

 ## Keeping changes without updating the config

-This is done by **only** applying the deltas in the new config to the last config during updates.  **Fields updated without updating the config, must be omitted from the config so that they are ignored when `apply`ing changes.**
+This is done by applying **only** the deltas between the new config and the last config to the live resource.

 An example of this use case would be when using a *HorizonalPodAutoscaler* to write the controller replica count, and omitting the replica count